There have been quite a variety of intellectuals of one sort or another who have roots in Hungary. My father is one and George Soros is another.

 - Elect a leader for the EU as whole.
 The traditional function of leadership includes dealing with internal and external challenges , looking out for long term interests, etc .
 (The current leadership of the EU is principally the heads of the various EU governments e.g Merkel, Macron etc. In other words there is basically no dedicated noteworthy EU leadership.
 The heads of of the EU governments are elected to look out for their own countries interests rather than those of the EU as a whole.)

 For all of its flaws the EU is an important institution.
-It is debatable however whether it is capable of serious reform, which would ensure its long term viability.
+It remains to be seen whether it is capable of serious reform, which would ensure its long term viability and attractiveness.